 - How to care for the surgical site and drains

 - Specific concerns to look for at the surgical site or in your general health

-Dr Milovic will only perform your abdominoplasty surgery in safe, accredited operating facilities.
-Abdominoplasty is performed under general anaesthesia and can require a one to two night hospital stay.
+Dr Milovic will only perform your abdominoplasty surgery in accredited operating facilities.
+Abdominoplasty is performed under general anaesthesia and can require a one-to-two-night hospital stay.
 The procedure can take between two to three hours to complete, depending on which surgical technique is used and the complexity of your case.

 During the operation, and depending on the details of your treatment plan, Dr Milovic will create an incision along the lower abdomen to access the foundational structures.
-Once the muscles have been tightened (creating a corset-like shape that holds in and flattens the waistline), the belly button will be relocated, fatty tissue removed via liposuction, and excess skin trimmed away.
+Once the muscles have been tightened (creating a corset-like shape that holds in and flattens the waistline), the belly button will be relocated, fat removed via liposuction and excess skin trimmed away.
 The incision will be closed up and bandages applied.

 What Can I Expect During Recovery from Abdominoplasty?

 Recovery time will vary from patient to patient and will also depend on the extent of the surgery.
-But expect at least two weeks off work to allow for complete rest and another one week for the majority of visible swelling and bruising to disappear.
+Expect at least two weeks off work to allow for complete rest and another one week for the majority of visible swelling and bruising to disappear.
 Light exercise may be resumed within two to three days, but strenuous exercise should be avoided for at least two to three months.
-You will be given post-surgery instructions to follow and if you have any questions, please speak to Dr Milovic and/or his practice nurse.
+You will be given post-surgery instructions to follow and if you have any questions, please speak to Dr Milovic.

 Following your surgery, dressings or bandages may be applied to your incisions.
 You may be wrapped in an elastic bandage or a compression garment to minimise swelling and to support your abdomen as it heals.
 A small, thin tube may also be temporarily placed under the skin to drain any excess blood or fluid that may collect.